PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

-date                      # get the current date and time cat /etc/os-release       # info about operating system lscpu                     # info about the CPUs on head node snodes -N                 # info about the compute nodes squeue                    # which jobs are running or waiting to run who                       # list users on the head node
+date                      # get the current date and time cat /etc/os-release       # info about operating system lscpu                     # info about the CPUs on head node snodes                    # info about the compute nodes squeue                    # which jobs are running or waiting to run who                       # list users on the head node
 ```